-Free Coloring Polymer Clay With Alcohol Inks
+Trendy Coloring Polymer Clay With Alcohol Inks

+Web making a sample chart.
 Web getting back to using alcohol ink as a colorant, the primary use for many polymer clayers, i thought we ought to touch on the proper way to color not just liquid polymer but translucent clay.
-Squeeze drops of alcohol ink onto the translucent polymer clay.
-First up, is the color itself.
+Some must be heat set after application, so you need to bake your item for the ink to dry completely.

 More articles